-One other quick question you might have is how does ESG or CSR differ from ‘sustainability’?
+How does ESG or CSR differ from ‘sustainability’?

 Sustainability itself doesn’t really have a universal definition but we’ve gone some way to defining it in this other blog post on what sustainability means.

 That wraps up the basic difference between CSR and ESG with some examples.
-While there are differences, the bottomline for both is that a global pandemic has strengthened rather than weakened sustainability awareness.
+While there are differences, the bottom line for both is that a global pandemic has strengthened rather than weakened sustainability awareness.
 Longer-term, it will be tricky to safeguard financial success and corporate reputation without total transparency and measurable action.
 Still, in a world where all eyes are on sustainability, ESG may just have the edge as the more quantifiable of the two frameworks.